buxtronix/living-hinge/README.md

 around the desired area afterwards, then select `Path->Intersection` to limit the pattern to exactly that path.

+Selecting *Draw Swatch Card* will render a complete sample swatch ready for cutting.

 ## Patterns

 The currently supported patterns are: